juaandominguez/hackudc24/SECURITY.md

 # 3. Reporting Security Issues:

-If you discover a security vulnerability, please follow responsible disclosure practices by reporting it to our designated security contact at [security@example.com].
+If you discover a security vulnerability, please follow responsible disclosure practices by reporting it to our team.
 Provide a detailed description of the issue and, if possible, steps to reproduce it.
 We appreciate your cooperation in keeping our projects secure.

 # 4. Collaboration and Community Involvement: